rust-lang/rfcs/text/1398-kinds-of-allocators.md

      offset) versus `Layout::array` (where the offset is derivable from the input `T`).

-   * Such a constraint would have precendent; in particular, the `aligned_alloc` function of C11 requires the given size be a multiple of the alignment.
+   * Such a constraint would have precedent; in particular, the `aligned_alloc` function of C11 requires the given size be a multiple of the alignment.